Designrpros/Learn/README.md

-# Peak Learn
+# Wikits

-Peak Learn is a comprehensive Knowledge Graph platform designed to facilitate deep, structured learning.
+Wikits is a comprehensive Knowledge Graph platform designed to facilitate deep, structured learning.
 It combines a hierarchical Wiki system, a Reddit-inspired Forum for topic-specific discussions, and a 2D Vector Map for visualizing knowledge connections.

 ## Key Features